patrickqdasilva/LandscapeClassifier/README.md

 * The model is fed aerial images of rural and suburban landscapes.
 * Given novel images, the model will be able to fit the photo into each class accordingly.
 * I use an extensive amount of comments in this project to aid in my learning and to make sure I understand exactly what each step is doing.
-* This image classification model pipeline was inspired by Nicholas Renotte
+* The image classification model pipeline was inspired by Nicholas Renotte